jblinder/little-screens/week1/README.md

 ### Hosting/Testing

 We'll a need a url to point our simulator/device web browser to when testing out our code.
 You can choose to use GitHub, your CUNY website, or your own webserver to host your course assignments.
-A few other options for testing out your applications are:
+However, a few other options for quickly testing out your applications are:

 * [MAMP (Mac OSX)](http://www.mamp.info/en/) or [XAMPP (Windows)](https://www.apachefriends.org/index.html)
 	* Great for applications requiring a backend